 Full Moon and Night Rides (April – October)

 Full moon rides, or near full moon rides to accommodate the weather, are held throughout the cycling season.
-Dates, time, and location are posted on the website ride calendar and also listed in the weekly email newsletter.
-The first 2019 near full moon ride will be on Tuesday April 16th starting from Rosa Parks at 7:15pm.
+Dates, time, and location vary.
+Details are posted on the website ride calendar and also listed in the weekly email newsletter.

-Night rides, often weekly in the warm weather, are announced in the weekly member emails.
+Night rides are announced in the weekly member emails.